CodiceApp/docs/installation.md

 - MySQL with InnoDB support

 ### Pre-packaged version
-It is recommended method, which doesn't require any advanced skills.
+It is the recommended method, which doesn't require any advanced skills.
 Whole configuration is done using a web installer shipped with Codice.

 1. Download [pre-packaged release](https://github.com/Sobak/Codice/releases)
 2. Unpack files into desired location